POLICE sniffer dogs trained to spot terrorists at railway stations in Britain

 Prepare boiling water for sparging

-Place the liquid into 11 L boiling pan (or boil down until the volume is sufficiently reduced).
-When volume is reduced to less than 8 litres, add hops A. Boil for a further 45 minutes.
+volume is reduced to less than 8 litres, add hops A. Boil for a

 Add copper finings and hops B and boil for a further 15 minutes, then hops C and boil for a further one minute, then and transfer to bucket.